 If your myelin is damaged, your body’s nerve signals become interrupted.
 This condition can lead to heat intolerance.

-Your heartbeat might also be faster than normal.
+Your heartbeat might also be faster than usual.

 Heat intolerance may lead to heat exhaustion under severe circumstances.
 Symptoms of heat exhaustion include: